The-Microservice-Dungeon/decisionlog/_decisions/robot-api-draft.md

 ## Viable Options

 ### /robot/
-- is used to create robots
+- is used to create (spawn) robots
 - if you post a robot, you need to include playerUUID in the payload

 ### /robot/{robotUUID}